wso2/docs-ei/en/streaming-integrator/docs/examples/cdc-for-mysql.md

 ```
 CREATE TABLE SweetProductionTable (last_update TIMESTAMP, name VARCHAR(20),amount double(10,2));
 ```
+!!!Note
-> **_NOTE:_** You might have already done following preparation items (step 4 and step 5) if you have tried out the 'Listening mode' section of this tutorial.
+    You might have already done following preparation items (step 4 and step 5) if you have tried out the 'Listening mode' section of this tutorial.
 If so, skip following two preparation steps.

 4. Create a new user using below SQL query.
 ```